-PJM is consolidating its publicly available data into the Data Miner 2 tool.
+PJM has consolidated its publicly available data into the Data Miner 2 tool.

 In general, PJM may not post or disclose confidential data and other types of data may be restricted by other regulations.
 This includes:

-Nodal Load: The load at an individual location (node, pnode, etc.) is considered confidential, including load at a point in time, over an hour, over a year, etc.
+- Nodal Load: The load at an individual location (node, pricing node, etc.) is considered confidential, including load at a point in time, over an hour, over a year, etc.

-Locational data (including latitude/longitude data): Specific locations of facilities on the electric grid are considered Critical Energy Infrastructure Information and this information is subject to FERC regulations.
-PJM does not distribute coordinate data for stations, generators, pnodes, etc. PJM does not distribute shape files containing the locations of facilities or transmission lines.
+- Locational Data (including latitude/longitude data): Specific locations of facilities on the electric grid are considered Critical Energy Infrastructure Information and this information is subject to FERC regulations.
+PJM does not distribute coordinate data for stations, generators, pricing nodes, etc. PJM does not distribute shape files containing the locations of facilities or transmission lines.

 These are examples of the most commonly requested confidential or restricted information.
 Manual 33 WEB | PDF, section 3.1 provides more information on the confidential information.
 PJM members may submit a data request via the Data Request Form to request a one-time data posting.
 Such postings are available on the One-Time Data Requests page.